Operation Tempest: Warsaw Uprising

 Seeing the fate of the Home Army forces that had taken part in Operation Tempest, the Polish government in exile and the Home Army's current commander, General Tadeusz Bór-Komorowski, decided that the last chance for regaining Poland's independence was to open an uprising in Warsaw.
 On July 21, 1944, Bór-Komorowski ordered that the Warsaw Uprising begin at 17:00 hours on August 1, 1944.
 The political goal was to emphasize for the Allies the existence of the Polish government and Polish civil authorities.
 Warsaw was to be taken in order to allow the legitimate Polish government to return from exile to Poland.

 At the same time, other Home Army districts were also mobilized.
 Units of the Kraków area were preparing an uprising, similar to the one in Wilno, Lwów and Warsaw, but it was cancelled due to several reasons (see: Kraków Uprising (1944)).
 In the Kielce and Radom area, the 2nd Polish Home Army Division was formed and took control of the entire area except for the cities.
 Other units were also mustered in Kraków, Łódź and Greater Poland.

 Białystok

 Operation Tempest in Białystok and its area began in the second half of July 1944 and lasted until late September.
-The Home Army recreated here four units, based on interbellum Polish Army: 18th and 29th Infantry Divisions, also Suwalki and Podlaska Cavalry Brigades.
+The Home Army recreated here four units, based on interbellum Polish Army: 18th and 29th Infantry Divisions, also Suwałki Cavalry Brigade and Podlaska Cavalry Brigade.
 All together, some 7,000 soldiers fought in over 200 battles and skirmishes.
-The operation was commanded by Colonel Wladyslaw Liniarski.
+The operation was commanded by Colonel Władysław Liniarski.

 The first unit to enter the fighting was 81st Home Army Infantry Regiment, which operated in the forests around Grodno.
 Armed with light weapons, the regiment was too weak to capture the city of Grodno and limited its activities to fighting German outposts and police stations.